JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 [//]: # (title: Swift package export setup)

-Kotlin/Native output for an Apple target can be consumed as a Swift package manager (SPM) dependency.
+You can set up the Kotlin/Native output for an Apple target to be consumed as a Swift package manager (SPM) dependency.

-For example, if your Kotlin Multiplatform project has an iOS target, you may want to make the binary available as a dependency to iOS developers working on native Swift projects.
-Using KMP tooling, you can provide an artifact that would seamlessly integrate with projects in Xcode.
+Consider a Kotlin Multiplatform project that has an iOS target.
+You may want to make this iOS binary available as a dependency to iOS developers working on native Swift projects.
+Using Kotlin Multiplatform tooling, you can provide an artifact that would seamlessly integrate with their Xcode projects.

 This guide shows how to do this by building [XCFrameworks](multiplatform-build-native-binaries.md#build-xcframeworks) with the Kotlin Gradle plugin.